 Following these simple steps will help ensure that your logo design process runs smoothly and that you end up with a logo that you love.

 If you have any questions about logo design or the process, please don’t hesitate to get in touch.
 We would be more than happy to help.

 An existing client decided to start a new investment company.
 The brief was for a simple yet elegant design.
 As we had also been asked to design the website and other marketing material, we felt that implementation would not be an issue and typeface and colour pallet could be decided once a design has been selected.

-As the name suggest there a three members of this new company, so we felt that implementing that into some of the designs would be a nice feature.
+As the name suggest there are three members of this new company, so we felt that implementing that into some of the designs would be a nice feature.
 Sans serif fonts proved to be favourite, although the client in this case did not decide on a logo.
 Instead it was a combination of two.
 A few options were provided for discussion and their new corporate was finished.

 Even though we were producing most of the corporate material we felt a brand guideline was essential for this new company.
 As this would ensure the new brand was applied correctly and with colour and typeface being consistent across the marketing mix.

-A new website, stationery, powerpoint, newsletter and advertising were the first items to be created.
-The powerpoint was an interesting one as the client wanted us to design them a slick pitch document, but that they could also update in the future.
+A new website, stationery, PowerPoint, newsletter and advertising were the first items to be created.
+The PowerPoint was an interesting one as the client wanted us to design them a slick pitch document, but that they could also update in the future.